Customer 360: A Detailed Guide

 Related: Challenges in implementing customer success automations

-Workato, the leader in enterprise automation, offers a low-code UX that allows customer-facing teams to implement integrations and automations built on triggers—all within a secure environment that’s governed by IT.
+Workato, the leader in enterprise automation, offers a low-code UX.
+This platform allows customer-facing teams to implement integrations and automation built on triggers—all within a secure environment that’s governed by IT.
 In addition, the platform offers:

 • Hundreds of pre-built connectors so that builders can implement their customer 360 quickly and maintain it easily

-• Hundreds of thousands of customizable automation templates (or “recipes”) to help your team implement a wide range of workflow automations between your customer 360 and your downstream systems
+• Hundreds of thousands of customizable automation templates (or “recipes”) to help your team implement a wide range of workflow automation between your customer 360 and your downstream systems

-• Workbot®, a platform bot that works in Slack, Microsoft Teams, or Facebook Workplace, and that allows you to bring automations directly to your business comms platform
+• Workbot®, a platform bot that works in Slack, Microsoft Teams, or Facebook Workplace and allows you to bring automation directly to your business communications platform

-• Features that enable effective and scalable cross-functional collaboration, including roles-based access controls, audit logs, and lifecycle management
+• Features that enable effective and scalable cross-functional collaboration, including role-based access controls, audit logs, and lifecycle management

 To learn how Workato can help your team implement and get the most from your customer 360, you can schedule a demo with one of our automation experts.